Examples

 └── realm.json

-With the following realm.json file:
+realm.json file:

 realm.json is a simple file that tells realm CLI where to look for projects.
 In this case, it's looking for projects in the packages directory.